 Step Four: Application and Supplemental Documentation is reviewed by TSBP

 Allow at least eight weeks for the application and supplemental documentation to be reviewed by TSBP.
 If there are any deficiencies in the application, the applicant will be notified in writing via U.S. Postal Service.
 This notification will be mailed to the address listed on the application.

-Additionally, if the applicant answered “yes” to a question on the background or has something that will show on a criminal history background check, then the applicant and results from the background check must be reviewed by an in-house Enforcement Officer.
-This review process may take up to several months.
+Additionally, if the applicant has something that will show on a criminal history background check, then the applicant and results from the background check must be reviewed by an in-house Enforcement Officer.
+This review process can take up to several months.

 If it has been longer than 90 days, and you are certain that the application file is complete of all the above requirements, you may call 512-305-8070 and request a status of the Enforcement review.

 Step Five: Applicant receives Authorization to Test (ATT)

 Once the applicant is determined eligible, TSBP will notify NABP that the applicant has met the eligibility requirements.
 NABP will email the applicant that they may purchase the exams.